Senior Enlisted Advisor to the Chairman: Insignia

-U.S. Army SEACs wear a unique collar insignia featuring the shield portion of the insignia of an aide-de-camp to the Chairman of the Joint Chiefs (less the surmounting eagle), placed upon a gold-colored Army enlisted collar disk, one inch in diameter; the collar brass is also worn in place of distinctive unit insignia on his beret, garrison cap, and pull-over sweater, in the same manner as the Sergeant Major of the Army wears unique collar brass.
+U.S. Army SEACs wear a unique collar insignia featuring the shield portion of the insignia of an aide-de-camp to the chairman of the Joint Chiefs (less the surmounting eagle), placed upon a gold-colored Army enlisted collar disk, one inch in diameter; the collar brass is also worn in place of distinctive unit insignia on his beret, garrison cap, and pull-over sweater, in the same manner as the sergeant major of the Army wears unique collar brass.
 This insignia is in keeping with the collar devices of U.S. Army enlisted soldiers, and is patterned directly upon that of the Sergeant Major of the Army.

+U.S. Navy SEACs wear a unique command senior enlisted leader identification badge on the breast pocket of their duty uniforms that resembles the Master Chief Petty Officer of the Navy (MCPON) Identification Badge but with the word "DEFENSE" instead of "NAVY" at the base of the insignia.